The submission period is open.

-Email them to collision.pitt.gmail.com.
+Email submissions to collision.pitt.gmail.com.

 Please send all written pieces in one .doc file with the titles bolded.
 Do not include your name in this document.
 Along with your attached material, please include your name, contact information, and school name in the body of the e-mail.
 Remember: You must be an undergraduate to submit.
 You do *not* have to be a student at the University of Pittsburgh; we accept work from all students currently enrolled at a college-level institution.
 All pieces are reviewed and selected anonymously.